 Conclusion: Resulted in a 10% overall increase in bodyweight of the young.
 The fledglings had increase in feather density estimated at 22% and advanced developmental rates- such as balance and coordination including perching and flying, approximately 3 days ahead of other groups.
 They showed a expedited weaning ability and stronger song characteristics.
 (The full study will be posted when the data is fully processed and second generation results are concluded).

 Dr Laurie Hess, DMV, Dipl.
 ABVP-Avian; Owner, Veterinary Center for Birds & Exotics in New York, conducted a study on 135 pet birds and concluded:

-57.8% consumed less than vitamin A than recommended for maintenance
+57.8% consumed less vitamin A than recommended for maintenance

-98.5% consumed less than vitamin D3 than recommended for maintenance
+98.5% consumed less vitamin D3 than recommended for maintenance

-21.4% consumed less than vitamin E than recommended for maintenance
+21.4% consumed less vitamin E than recommended for maintenance

 95.6% consumed diets containing less calcium than recommended for maintenance